narrenorg/narrenschiff/docs/narrenschiff/getting_started.rst

     labels:
       app: postgres
   data:
-    POSTGRES_PASSWORD: "{{ postgres_password | b64enc }}"
+    POSTGRES_PASSWORD: "{{ postgresPassword | b64enc }}"

-You'll notice that instead of usual base64 encoded string we have ``"{{ postgres_password | b64enc }}"``.
+You'll notice that instead of usual base64 encoded string we have ``"{{ postgresPassword | b64enc }}"``.
 This is Jinja2 syntax.
 It says "hey, replace what's between the double curly braces, and then apply the ``b64enc`` filter".
 When you execute deployment with ``narrenschiff sail``, all secrets accross chest files will be collected, decrypted, and passed to Jinja2 templates for rendering.
 Then, Jinja2 will replace this secret in a template, but not before passing it through ``b64enc`` filter (which encodes string with base64).
-The end product is what you would normally write as a configuration, the only difference being, you can now safely commit it, and track it with source control, without worrying of secrets being leaked.
+The end product is what you would normally write as a configuration, the only difference being, you can now safely commit it, and track it with source control, without worrying about secrets being leaked.
 Only people with *key* and *spice* can decrypt a secret.

 This is how it will actually look when rendered: